feathersui/feathersui-website/docs/haxe-openfl/progress-bar.md

 ---
-title: How to use the Feathers UI HProgressBar and VProgressBar components
+title: How to use the HProgressBar and VProgressBar components
 sidebar_label: HProgressBar / VProgressBar
 ---